Yashesh1195/TS-12-Early-Academic-Risk-Detection-Student-Intervention-Platform-Model-Training/FASTAPI_DEPLOYMENT_GUIDE.md

 Use the existing render.yaml in the repo root to deploy two services.

+### Free-tier setup (no card required)

+Render lets you deploy on the free tier without adding a payment method.
+To stay on free:

+- Choose the **Free** instance type for both services when creating them.
+- Do **not** enable paid add-ons (databases, autoscaling, or private networking).
+- If prompted for billing, skip and continue with free services only.

+Free tier notes:

+- Services can spin down when idle, so the first request may be slower (cold start).
+- Keep `/health` checks for quick wake-ups before demos.

 ### Step 1: Push code to GitHub

 Push your latest main branch with model artifacts included: